Is This 15×10 Shed The One For Your Garden? Bespoke Options

 You can grow herbs based on your own personal taste preferences of course, such as those you like to cook with or those you like to put into your own salads and other meals.
 Another fun way to grow an herb garden though, is by creating themes.

 You could for instance, create an Italian herb garden for use in your Italian based meals and sauces.
 An Italian herb garden could include basil, garlic, onions, sage, chervil, parsley, and other herbs which are commonly used in Italian meals.
-It is easy to create a herb garden plan using Italian herbs if you take into account the color, height and ground coverage of each different type.
+It is easy to create a herb garden plan using Italian herbs if you take into account the colour, height and ground coverage of each different type.

 Another excellent themed herb garden might not seem like an herb garden at first, but it is: a spicy herb garden, or a Mexican herb garden.
 This theme would include herbs which tend to be very spicy and hot such as green and red chili peppers such as cayenne, jalepeno peppers, horseradish root, cilantro, coriander, cumin, and any other spicy or hot herbs you can think of.
 This type of herb garden is also sometimes called a chili garden, because it’s often used for making soup and Texas-style chili.
 You may need to build this sort of herb garden indoors or under glass if you live in a cool climate.

 Then there is the herbal tea garden theme, which is another very popular one to grow.
 An herbal tea garden grows a wide variety of herbs which are often used for making tea.
-You can grow standard tea itself, along with flavored varieties such as lemon grass or lemon balm, spearmint, peppermint, chammomile, Echinacea, Angelica, Anise, catnip, red clover, lavender, rosemary, thyme, and too many others to list in just one article.
+You can grow standard tea itself, along with flavoured varieties such as lemon grass or lemon balm, spearmint, peppermint, chammomile, Echinacea, Angelica, Anise, catnip, red clover, lavender, rosemary, thyme, and too many others to list in just one article.
 Generally, any herb can actually be used for tea, but not all of them will taste well as a tea of course.
 So select a few to start with, and experiment with different types of herb until you have created a perfect combination!.